nickybell/smpa2152/assignments/assignment1/assignment1.md

 please submit a Word document or PDF containing the visualizations for questions 5 and 6.

+**To save a graph and download it to your computer in Posit Cloud:**

+1. In the “Plots” pane, select “Export” and then “Save as Image.”

+2. Give the file a name and use the drag button in the corner of the graph to resize the image to proper dimensions.
+Click “Save.”

+3. In the “Files” pane, select the check mark next to your `.png` file.
+    Click “More”, and then “Export…” Click “Download” to download the file to your computer.

+    If you select the check mark next to multiple files, you will export a .zip folder.
+Before submitting any work in this class, you must unzip the folder to obtain the unzipped files.
+Do not submit a zip folder for an assignment.

 You may complete the assignments on your own or in collaboration with other students.
 This means that you may work together to write code and/or solve problems. **Do not split up the questions or combine